 Ques.
 In the case of RDs, when is simple interest calculated?

 Ans.
-If you are opening a recurring deposit in the middle of an ongoing financial quarter, for example in the month of May, the deposited amount will earn simple interest until the June end.
+If you are opening a recurring deposit in the middle of an ongoing financial quarter, for example in the month of May, the deposited amount will earn simple interest until June end.
 Following that, the interest will be compounded as the new quarter starts.

 |Mutual Fund Return Calculator||EPF Calculator||Car Loan EMI Calculator